 Most rural homes need at least some form of filtration, but the type and amount of equipment vary widely depending on the well.
 Hardness is extremely common throughout the Kingston area, even in deep-drilled wells, so many households have a water softener to protect fixtures and appliances.
 Iron and manganese show up in wells that pass through specific rock layers and can cause staining if not filtered.
 Sulphur appears in some areas, creating a noticeable smell that requires specific treatment.
 Dug, bored, shore, and lake intake wells almost always require a more complete package.

-These systems often include sediment filters, UV sterilizers, and, in some cases, reverse osmosis for drinking water.
-Homes that rely on cisterns or well top-up services may still need filtration, as the water delivered and stored can pick up sediment over time.
+These systems often include sediment filters, UV sterilizers, and sometimes reverse osmosis for drinking water.
+Homes that rely on cisterns or well top-up services may still need filtration, as the water delivered and stored can pick up sediment.
 The only rural homes that sometimes require minimal filtration are those with deep-drilled wells with excellent flow and stable mineral levels.
-Still, even these often use a simple sediment filter to protect plumbing.
+Still, these often use a simple sediment filter to protect plumbing.
 An inspection and a full water test are the best ways to understand what equipment a home actually needs.
 The goal is not to install everything, but to match the treatment system to the water source so the house runs smoothly.